A Study of Modular UI Design: Icons

 Background

-There are many high-quality icon libraries available, such as Untitled, Lucide, and Remix.
-For a more comprehensive list, you can also refer to React Icons and Iconfont.
+There are already many high-quality icon libraries, such as Untitled, Lucide, and Remix.
+For more comprehensive options, you can also refer to React Icons and Iconfont.

-Although there are so many existing icon libraries, if you only select icons based on their meaning... anyone can do it, even if they aren't a designer.
+Although there are so many existing icon libraries, if all you can do is choose icons based on their meanings... even someone who is not a designer can do that.

-We cannot "know the result without knowing the reason," so let's start with icons and understand the theory behind the design.
+We cannot “know what something is but not know why it is so.”
+So let’s start with icons and understand the theory behind design.

 Overview

-Icons play a core role in UI design.
-They transform textual information into visual symbols, simplifying users' understanding of the content and enhancing the aesthetic appeal of the interface.
-Particularly in B2B design, although icons are used less frequently and complexly than in C2C design, appropriate icon design in form-heavy page layouts can highlight the style and brand tone of the product and even the entire enterprise.
+In the field of UI design, icons play a central role.
+They transform textual information into visual symbols, simplify users’ understanding of content, and enhance the aesthetics of the interface.
+Especially in B-end design, although icons are not used as frequently or as complexly as in C-end design, in form-oriented page layouts, appropriate and suitable icon design can highlight the style and brand tone of a product or even the entire enterprise.

-The earliest form of visual communication was primarily through graphics.
-This is a prehistoric cave painting by North American Indians.
-Although cave paintings are often referred to as the precursors to writing, I personally feel they are very similar to icons.
-Icons are more like a universal language, transcending various languages such as Simplified Chinese, English, and Korean.
+The earliest form of visual communication was basically carried out through graphics.
+This is a prehistoric cave mural by North American Indians.
+Although murals are often said to be the predecessor of writing, I personally feel they are also very similar to icons.
+Icons are more like a universal language, crossing various languages such as Simplified Chinese, English, and Korean.

-First, icons should clearly represent an object, action, or idea.
-If users cannot see/understand their meaning, the icon becomes ostentatious decoration or even hinders task completion.
+First of all, an icon should clearly represent an object, operation, or idea.
+If users cannot see/understand its meaning, the icon becomes a flashy but impractical decoration, and may even hinder task completion.

 Icon Size